 Reproduction of SAA-Copyrighted Materials

 The Society for American Archaeology (SAA) recognizes that reproduction of materials that have been copyrighted by the Society is valuable for purposes such as criticism, comment, news reporting, teaching, scholarship, or research.
-The Society, therefore, has established the following mechanisms to convey permission to reproduce copyrighted material and collect fees where appropriate.
+The Society, therefore, has established the following mechanisms, now managed by Cambridge University Press, to convey permission to reproduce copyrighted material and collect fees where appropriate.